Running your own business sometimes seems to be a series of successes followed by setbacks.

 Your accountant will be able to advise whether or not this is a worth doing in your circumstances.

-Remember to get professional advice from a qualified person before taking any action.
+Remember the area of tax is complex and ever-changing, so make sure you get professional advice from a qualified person before taking any action.
 Don’t rely purely on information contained in this article.